dgraph-io/dgraph/wiki/content/slash-graphql/advanced-queries.md

 ### Switching Backend Modes

-For those who are interested in using DQL/GraphQL+- as their primary mode of interaction with the backend, it is possible to switch your backend to flexible mode.
+For those who are interested in using DQL as their primary mode of interaction with the backend, it is possible to switch your backend to flexible mode.
 Please see [Backend Modes](/slash-graphql/admin/backend-modes)